hMsats/double_pendulum_octave/README.md

 # double_pendulum_octave
 Swinging double pendulum in Octave (open source version of Matlab).

+Octave can be installed on Linux via `sudo apt install octave`.

 In the unpacked directory just run `dp` in Octave to start the simulation.